timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle V-Merchant Marine/Part A-General/CHAPTER 503-ADMINISTRATIVE.md

       * (ii) the net benefits of the funds awarded under this subsection, considering the cost-benefit analysis of the project, as applicable.

-    * (C) SMALL PROJECTS.—The Secretary may waive the cost-benefit analysis under subparagraph (A)(ii), and establish a simplified, alternative basis for determining whether a project is cost effective, for a small project described in paragraph (7)(B).

   * (7) ALLOCATION OF FUNDS.—

     * (A) GEOGRAPHIC DISTRIBUTION.—Not more than 25 percent of the amounts made available for grants under this subsection for a fiscal year may be used to make grants for projects in any 1 State.

-    * (B) SMALL PROJECTS.—The Secretary shall reserve 25 percent of the amounts made available for grants under this subsection each fiscal year to make grants for eligible projects described in paragraph (3)(A) that request the lesser of—
+    * (B) SMALL PROJECTS.—The Secretary shall reserve 18 percent of the amounts made available for grants under this subsection each fiscal year to make grants for eligible projects described in subsection (d).
+The requirement under paragraph (6)(A)(ii) shall not apply to grants made under subsection (d).

-      * (i) 10 percent of the amounts made available for grants under this subsection for a fiscal year; or
+    * (C) DEVELOPMENT PHASE ACTIVITIES.—Of the amounts made available for grants under this section for a fiscal year—

-      * (ii) $10,000,000.

-    * (C) DEVELOPMENT PHASE ACTIVITIES.—Not more than 10 percent of the amounts made available for grants under this subsection for a fiscal year may be used to make grants for development phase activities under paragraph (3)(B).
+      * (i) not more than 10 percent may be used to make grants for development phase activities under paragraph (3)(B); and

+      * (ii) not more than 10 percent may be used to make grants for development phase activities under subsection (d)(3)(A)(ii)(III).

   * (8) FEDERAL SHARE OF TOTAL PROJECT COSTS.—

-    * (A) TOTAL PROJECT COSTS.—To be eligible for a grant under this subsection, an eligible applicant shall submit to the Secretary an estimate of the total costs of a project under this subsection based on the best available information, including any available engineering studies, studies of economic feasibility, environmental analyses, and information on the expected use of equipment or facilities.
+    * (A) TOTAL PROJECT COSTS.—To be eligible for a grant under this subsection or subsection (d), an eligible applicant shall submit to the Secretary an estimate of the total costs of the project for which the grant is requested based on the best available information, including any available engineering studies, studies of economic feasibility, environmental analyses, and information on the expected use of equipment or facilities.

     * (B) FEDERAL SHARE.—

-      * (i) IN GENERAL.—Except as provided in clause (ii), the Federal share of the total costs of a project under this subsection shall not exceed 80 percent.
+      * (i) IN GENERAL.—Except as provided in clause (ii), the Federal share of the total costs of a project under this subsection or subsection (d) shall not exceed 80 percent.

-      * (ii) RURAL AREAS.—The Secretary may increase the Federal share of costs above 80 percent for a project located in a rural area.
+      * (ii) RURAL AREAS.—The Secretary may increase the Federal share of costs above 80 percent for a project for which a grant is awarded under subsection (d) or that is located in a rural area.

-  * (9) PROCEDURAL SAFEGUARDS.—The Secretary shall issue guidelines to establish appropriate accounting, reporting, and review procedures to ensure that—
+  * (9) PROCEDURAL SAFEGUARDS.—The Secretary shall issue guidelines to establish appropriate accounting, reporting, and review procedures for grants made under this subsection and subsection (d) to ensure that—

     * (A) grant funds are used for the purposes for which those funds were made available;